 Shelley gave an alternative title for the book – The Modern Prometheus.
 Research the myth of Prometheus.
 Who might be Prometheus in Shelley’s book?

 I hope you have enjoyed this free GCSE English lesson and have begun to discuss books in your home, with your family.
-The next blog will be a lesson on a book which is probably the most popular 19th-century novel at GCSE – Jekyll and Hyde.

 A Bit About Me